dunglas/frankenphp/docs/mercure.md

 # Real-time

 FrankenPHP comes with a built-in Mercure hub!
-Mercure allows to push event in real-time to all the connected devices: they will receive instantly a JavaScript event.
+Mercure allows to push events in real-time to all the connected devices: they will receive a JavaScript event instantly.

 No JS library or SDK required!